 The Watchdog Timer operates by providing a device reset when its timer overflows.
 This means that in the application program and during normal operation the user has to strategically clear the Watchdog Timer before it overflows to prevent the Watchdog Timer from executing a reset.
 This is done using the clear watchdog instruction.
 If the program malfunctions for whatever reason, jumps to an unknown location, or enters an endless loop, the clear instruction will not be executed in the correct manner, in which case the Watchdog Timer will overflow and reset the device.
-There are five bits, WE4~WE0, in the WDTC register to offer the enable/disable control of the Watchdog Timer and the MCU reset.
-The WDT function will be disabled when the WE4~WE0 bits are set to a value of 10101B while the WDT function will be enabled if the WE4~WE0 bits are equal to 01010B.
-If the WE4~WE0 bits are set to any other values, other than 01010B and 10101B, it will reset the device after a delay time, t{SRESET}.
+There are five bits, WE4~WE0, in the WDTC register to offer the enable control of the Watchdog Timer and the MCU reset.
+The WDT function will be enabled if the WE4~WE0 bits are equal to 01010B or 10101B.
+If the WE4~WE0 bits are set to any other values, other than 01010B and 10101B, it will reset the device after a delay time, tSRESET.
 After power-on these bits will have a value of 01010B.

-1 WE4~WE0 Bits WDT Function
+WE4~WE0 Bits WDT Function

-10101B Disable

-01010B Enable
+4 01010B or 10101B Enable

 Any other value Reset MCU

-Watchdog Timer Enable/Disable Control
+Watchdog Timer Function Control

 Under normal program operation, a Watchdog Timer time-out will initialise a device reset and set the status bit TO.
-However, if the system is in the SLEEP or IDLE Mode, when a Watchdog Timer time-out occurs, the TO and PDF bits in the status register will be set and only the Program Counter and Stack Pointer will be reset.
+However, if the system is in the SLEEP or IDLE Mode, when a Watchdog Timer time-out occurs, the TO and PDF bits in the STATUS register will be set and only the Program Counter and Stack Pointer will be reset.
 Three methods can be adopted to clear the contents of the Watchdog Timer.
-The first is a WDTC software reset, which means a certain value except 01010B and 10101B written into the WE4~WE0 bits, the second is using the Watchdog Timer software clear instruction, the third is via a HALT instruction.
+The first is a WDTC register software reset, which means a certain value except 01010B and 10101B written into the WE4~WE0 bits, the second is using the Watchdog Timer software clear instruction, the third is via a HALT instruction.